sagivt1/team21_face_detection/README.md

 ~~~~
 Before you begin, ensure you have met the following requirements:

-    You have installed the latest version of Python 3.
+    1.You have installed the latest version of Python 3.
-    You have a Windows machine.
+    2.You have a Windows machine.
 Supported - Windows 10
-    You have read Specification Documen
+    3.You have read Specification Documen
 ~~~~
 #### **Usage**
 ~~~
 Make sure you have installed this package:
-Dlib
-CMake
-Sound
-face_recognition
-opencv-python
-numpy
+    1.Dlib
+    2.CMake
+    3.Sound
+    4.sounddevice
+    5.scipy
+    6.face_recognition
+    7.opencv-python
+    8.numpy
 ~~~
 #### **Installing**
 ~~~